7ujian/meg4/docs/en/userinput.md

 `Ⓐ` button) as well as emoji icons (like <kbd>Alt</kbd>+<kbd>I</kbd>, <kbd>;</kbd>, <kbd>)</kbd> will add the character `😉`,
 or <kbd>Alt</kbd>+<kbd>I</kbd>, <kbd><</kbd>, <kbd>3</kbd> will produce `❤`).

-This mode remains active after the characterer is entered, press <kbd>Esc</kbd> to return to normal input mode.
+This mode automatically quits after the characterer is entered.

 ### Katakana and Hiragana Modes